EmmanuelConrardy/design-pattern-moc/DeveloperKataDesign/readme.md

 State:
 Dev Complete work on a task and change his state

-Given a skill level 3 Dev withwith 5 energies
+Given a skill level 3 Dev with 5 energies
 And his state is normal
 And a working computer attach to him with an efficiency of 2 And a Task with 12 remaining points